CootCraig/nanoc_blog/blog/content/posts/2015-01-09-you-might-not-need-jquery.md

 ---
-title: "You Might Not Need Javascript"
+title: "You Might Not Need jQuery"
 created_at: Fri Jan  9 12:26:52 MST 2015
 kind: article
 tags: